Many retirees who turned 70½ years old prior to the start of 2019 are up against a potentially costly tax deadline.

-Folks this age who own certain types of retirement accounts generally must withdraw what the IRS calls “required minimum distributions” — or “RMDs” — by Dec.
-31. If they miss this deadline, they face a 50 percent tax penalty — which could translate to hundreds or thousands of dollars.
+Folks that age who own certain types of retirement accounts generally must withdraw what the IRS calls “required minimum distributions,” or RMDs, by Dec.
+31. If they miss this deadline, they face a whopping 50% tax penalty — which could translate to hundreds or thousands of dollars.

 Those accounts include: